 - 1 teaspoon vanilla extract

-- 3 tablespoons cornstarch
+- 2 tablespoons cornstarch

-- 60 g/ 2.1 oz/ ½ cup all-purpose flour
+- ½ cup all-purpose flour 60 g/ 2 oz

 - a pinch of salt

-In the meantime preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit, chop the apples into small cubes and make the crisp.
+- In the meantime, preheat the oven to 350°F/ 175°C, chop the apples, and make the crisp.

-You can use only white sugar instead of a mixture of brown and white sugar.
+- Sugar: You can use only white sugar instead of a mixture of brown and white sugar.
 Just replace the brown sugar with the same amount of white sugar.

 - Optional: Add one teaspoon of ground cinnamon and a pinch of nutmeg to the crisp mixture.
 You could also use allspice, cardamom, or a bit of ground ginger.
 Add chopped nuts (almonds, pecans, or walnuts) or a handful of shredded coconut.